 It is normal for children under 6 months of age to experience occasional crossed eyes (intermittent strabismus) because their brains are still developing the ability to see normally; they will likely grow out of it.
 If crossed eyes (constant strabismus), become a recurring problem in children over 6 months the child should receive treatment immediately to prevent the condition from getting worse.

 If left untreated, strabismus can cause children to have trouble in school, among other things.
 It often causes double vision which can lead to eye strain, headaches, and attention problems, and frustration.
 Children with strabismus also have a higher risk of nearsightedness.
-To help prevent your child from experiencing problems in the classroom and permanent vision problems, you should schedule regular children’s eye exams with your VSP eye doctor.

 Some of the most common types of strabismus include: